TR-TECH-GUIDE/Astra/README.md

 # Features ♨️

 * No need of API Id and API hash- It requires only phone numbers
-* Adds 60 members on an average[Only when you choose to add all members]
+* Adds 60 members on an average
 * Adds members by ID, even if they don't have usernames.
 * Multi-session adding
 * Adds members in high speed[Stable]